Cloudismss/Dastardly-Dungeon-Dwellers/README.md

 ![Merchant](https://github.com/Cloudismss/Dastardly-Dungeon-Dwellers/blob/main/images/merchant.png)

-### Art Credits
+## Art Credits
-Thank you to the ASCII art contributors at https://www.asciiart.eu/ and https://ascii.co.uk
+Huge thank you to the ASCII art contributors at https://www.asciiart.eu/ and https://ascii.co.uk

 The following art was used in this project: